liquity/dev/README.md

 Nodes also remain sorted as the ETH:USD price varies, since price fluctuations change the collateral value of each trove by the same proportion.

-Thus, nodes need only be re-inserted to the sorted list upon a CDP operation - when the owner adds or removes collateral or debt to their position.
+Thus, nodes need only be re-inserted to the sorted list upon a trove operation - when the owner adds or removes collateral or debt to their position.

 ### Flow of Ether in Liquity